JulPer16/JulPer16.github.io/src/_posts/2020-08-02-reflections.markdown

 I used Sass for pre-compiling CSS, and to do this I first copied the pre-existing scss files as a base.
 Here I immediately ran into an issue, as the folder the files were supposedly in was nowhere to be found.
 I did manage to solve this problem by using "Inspect element" in the prowser, clicking the style tab, and simply downloading the files by clicking "Save" on them and then placing them in my own _sass folder.
-With these files saved, I went thought them and experimented with changing values to see what happened.
+With these files saved, I went through them and experimented with changing values to see what happened.
 I did struggle a bit with getting things to connect properly, but after a while I got everything to work the way I wanted it to.